Next Exam: Tuesday, 2 May 2023

 How much does it cost, and how do I pay?

-The diploma costs £250.
-Payment can be made via the booking link by visa or mastercard.
-To discuss alternative payment options, please contact the exam administrators at the Royal College of Surgeons of Edinburgh at email@example.com.
+The diploma costs £275.
+Payment can be made via the booking link by visa or Mastercard.
+To discuss alternative payment options, please contact the exam administrators at the Royal College of Surgeons of Edinburgh at firstname.lastname@example.org.

-What post-nominals are awarded upon successful completion of the Diploma?
+What post-nominals are awarded upon successful completion of the Diploma and joining the Faculty?

 What resources are there to help me prepare?

-PCRMM has published a list of useful resources that can be found here.
-These resources were not specifically developed with the diploma in mind, so it is recommended that those sitting the exam consider their own learning needs when mapped to the syllabus and seek out additional resources as needed.
+PCRMM run a revision course for the exam, which can be booked here (please note FSEM takes no responsibility for content provided by external organisations).
+It is recommended that those sitting the exam consider their own learning needs when mapped to the syllabus and seek out additional resources as needed.
 The Red Whale MSK and Chronic Pain Handbook is recommended as a good revision and reference text.

 How does the diploma fit with the FCP/AP pathway developed by HEE?

-The diploma is designed as an entry level applied knowledge test for multiple specialities wishing to work in community MSK settings.
-While it does not, in isolation, provide evidence of achieving competencies in the curriculum it can contribute to a portfolio of evidence for any individual aiming to work in an advanced role/
+The diploma is designed as an entry level applied knowledge test for multiple specialties wishing to work in community MSK settings.
+While it does not, in isolation, provide evidence of achieving competencies in the curriculum it can contribute to a portfolio of evidence for any individual aiming to work in an advanced role.

 How often will the diploma run?